jmschrei/pomegranate/docs/index.rst

 Home
 ====

 pomegranate is a python package which implements fast, efficient, and extremely flexible probabilistic models ranging from probability distributions to Bayesian networks to mixtures of hidden Markov models.
-The most basic level of probabilistic modeling is the a simple probability distribution.
+The most basic level of probabilistic modeling is the simple probability distribution.
 If we're modeling language, this may be a simple distribution over the frequency of all possible words a person can say.

 (1) :ref:`distributions`